 - Blowing Snow – issued when winds are expected to create blowing snow giving poor visibility of 800 metres or less

-There is also a rarely-issued generic alert simply called a “Weather” warning.
-It may be issued for extreme weather events for which there is no suitable warning type, because they rarely occur (e.g. a major fog event).
+There is also a rarely-issued generic alert simply called a “Weather” warning or advisory.
+These alerts may be issued for weather events for which there is no suitable warning type, because they rarely occur.

 - Date Modified: